micahlt/sbarchive/README.md

 ## Contributing projects

 Please, contribute!
 First, clone this repo to your computer or a cloud machine with plenty of space.
-See what the most recent project is (the largest filename in the `projects` folder), then edit the `index.js` file's `initialIndex` and `finalIndex` variables accordingly.
+Second, run `npm install`.
+Third, see what the most recent project is (the largest filename in the `projects` folder), then edit the `index.js` file's `initialIndex` and `finalIndex` variables accordingly.
 I recommend that you keep the `initialIndex` and `finalIndex` no more than 10000 apart - otherwise, you'll have some problems with RAM consumption.
 Once you've downloaded a lot of files, make a commit with a message like this:

 ```
 [projects] to 36000